maxxiimo/the-front-end-manifesto/information-architecting.md

 ***ADD PHOTO HERE***

-#### No More Exercises!

 There are a number of applications out there that can help you prototype, but I prefer to go old-school with a pencil and [paper][].
 For presentational purposes you can transfer this exercise to PowerPoint or some other application for prototyping, but don't get bogged down and waste time doing so.

+### No More Exercises!

 At this point start coding!
 Remember, you have laid out the groundwork in chapters 1 through 3 for your application and hopefully have deployed on Heroku.
 If clients need to review beyond these early exercises, there's nothing better than sending them to a URL with content placeholders that they can click through to simulate the actual application.

-Finally, when prototyping remember that less is more and KISS (Keep It Simple Stupid).
+Just remember that less is more and KISS (Keep It Simple Stupid).
+Revise and release often.

 ### Look and Feel